jtmorris/Two-Axis-Camera-Tracking/README.md

 ### Computer Vision Setup
 In its current state, the program tracks a [pink Post-It](https://amzn.to/2Yb1Oby), as it was easily distiguishable from the background where I tested.
 Detection is done using a range of HSV colors determined through experimentation to match colors in my specific lighting conditions while narrow enough to reject false positives.
 You will likely need to experiment to detect the object you wish to detect.
 Specifics are highly variable to your circumstances and desires.

-OpenCV finds the mask of objects you want and determines appropriate action in *camera_tracker.py*.
+OpenCV finds the mask of objects you want and determines appropriate action in *src/camera_tracker.py*.
 Have fun.

 ## Running the Project
 Once everything is setup and on, the tracking is initiated by feeding *camera_tracker.py* to the Python 3 interpreter.
-Example from Linux terminal within working directory containing files:
+Example from Linux terminal within the project src directory containing files:
 ```shell
 $ python3 camera_tracker.py
 ```

-The *camera_tracker.py* script accepts 4 arguments.
+The *src/camera_tracker.py* script accepts 4 arguments.

 - **-c / --camera_index**: If using a Linux or Mac system, USB cameras are accessed by "/dev/video<*camera index #*>".
 This argument is that index #.
 By default, the script assumes camera index 0 (/dev/video0).
 If your system has multiple cameras, you may need to reference a different device.
 If using Windows or some other system, the webcam stream code will need to be altered to use appropriate formatting and notation.
 - **-w / --processing_width**: Manually override the default frame size used for processing object detection.
 Larger frames offer more space and higher quality, but require more processing power.
 Lowering this number will yield faster results.
 By default, it is 800 pixels, which was determined to yield 30 to 40 frames per second on my computer with displaying of each frame and the detected mask each iteration.